NgoCongHuan/Market-Basket-Analysis/README.md

 Create the database using the SQL file provided in the database folder:

 - Open your SQL database client.
-- Execute the SQL script EmartShopping.sql located in the database/ folder.
+- Execute the SQL script EmartShopping.sql located in the database folder.

 ### 3. Change Parameters to Connect to SQL
 Update the database connection parameters in the scripts as needed (e.g., in Crawl-Data.py, Generate-Transactions.py, and Market-Basket-Analysis.py).